Steigner/UR3_Web-HMI/README.md

 # UR3 Web - HMI

 In this project, the digital twin solution was based on technology accessible through a web browser.
 The technology consists of several containers for easy access.
+It is a simple application, with only Bootstrap v5 for nicers visualization.

-**KeyWords:** Universal Robots, UR3, RTDE, Three.js, Web Visualisation, Docker Compose, Docker Containers
+**KeyWords:** Universal Robots, UR3, RTDE, Three.js, Web Visualisation, Web Components, Vite, Docker Compose, Docker Containers

 ```bash
 Software